 8. The Shopping List

 I prefer to make a big bulk shopping trip at the beginning of the month, and then make little trips throughout the month for fresh items like produce and dairy as needed.
-I’ve found that this saves me both time and money in the long run.

 Whether you like to shop at the start of the month or shop every week, here’s my basic method for creating a shopping list: